deepseattle/Org_HowTos/GuideNewProject.md

 # Guide New Project

 These HowTo notes are for Organizers in the Seattle Deep Learning Meetup.
-They are to help you help new projects form and get started.
+They are to help you form new projects, listing out all the steps that will help it be successful.

 1. Get project idea from members.
   * Organizers need to vet the idea to ensure high quality projects.